discord/perceptual/index.md

 Have you ever encountered a video or some music that was too loud and moved the volume slider down halfway, only to discover it was still basically as loud as before you moved the slider?
 The most common approach for developers building these sliders is to take the ratio of how far along the slider moved and apply that precise ratio as a multiplier on the sound's amplitude.
 Surprisingly, this approach doesn't actually mirror how we perceive loudness.
 Enter perceptual.

-Convert volume slider fractions to amplitudes and nothing more.
+`perceptual` converts volume slider fractions to amplitudes and nothing more.

 <table>
  <thead>